Xewdy444/CF-Clearance-Scraper/README.md

 ## Usage
 > **Note**
-> Depending on the user agent used, it may affect your ability to solve the Cloudflare challenge
+> Depending on the user agent used, it may affect your ability to solve the Cloudflare challenge.

 ```
 usage: main.py [-h] [-f FILE] [-t TIMEOUT] [-p PROXY] [-ua USER_AGENT] [--disable-http2] [--disable-http3] [-d] [-v] URL